-You can include the user SID in the attribute mappings for certificate templates for Microsoft and PrimeKey EJBCA CAs.
+You can include the user SID in the attribute mappings for certificate templates for Microsoft, Entrust JASTK, and PrimeKey EJBCA CAs.
 This is important to ensure compliance with the authentication requirements relating to Microsoft KB5014754.
-See the Enable certificate templates for issuance within MyID and User SID extensions sections in the Microsoft Windows CA Integration Guide and the Mapping the additional attributes section in the PrimeKey EJBCA Integration Guide for details.
+See the Enable certificate templates for issuance within MyID and User SID extensions sections in the Microsoft Windows CA Integration Guide, the User SID extensions section in the Entrust JASTK CA Integration Guide, and the Mapping the additional attributes section in the PrimeKey EJBCA Integration Guide for details.

 If you issue or import a certificate that contains the User SID certificate extension, MyID parses the contents of the extension from the certificate and writes the User SID into the certificate's record in the MyID database - the value is stored in the UserSID field of the Certificates table.
-If you issue or import a certificate that does not contain the User SID certificate extension, MyID sets the Certificates.UserSID field to an empty string.
+If you issue or import a certificate that does not contain the User SID certificate extension, MyID sets the Certificates.
+UserSID field to an empty string.